-- domain\id the domain for this option

-- group optional group option name
+- domain_id the domain for this option - group optional group option name get_config_option(domain_id, group, option, sensitive=False)

-- option optional option name.
+• option optional option name.
 If group is None, then this parameter is ignored

-The option is uniquely defined by domain\id, group and option, irrespective of whether it is sensitive of not.
+The option is uniquely defined by domain_id, group and option, irrespective of whether it is sensitive of not.